-Rather than working with a brush to affect the mask, transformation masks allow you to transform (move, rotate, shear, scale and perspective) a layer without applying the transform directly to the paint layer and making it permanent.
+Rather than working with a brush to affect the mask, transform masks allow you to transform (move, rotate, shear, scale and perspective) a layer without applying the transform directly to the paint layer and making it permanent.

-Adding a Transformation Mask¶
+Adding a Transform Mask¶

-- First add a transform mask to an existing layer.
+First add a transform mask to an existing layer.

-- Select any of the transform modes in the Tools Options dock and, with the transform mask selected, apply them on the layer.
+Select any of the transform modes in the Tools Options dock and, with the transform mask selected, apply them on the layer.

-- Toggle the transform visibility to see the difference between the original and the transform applied.
+Toggle the transform visibility to see the difference between the original and the transform applied.

 Affine transforms, like Move, Rotate, Shear, Scale and Perspective get updated instantly once the original is updated.
-Other transforms like Warp, Cage and Liquefy take up much more processing power, and to not to waste that, Krita only updates those every three seconds.
+Other transforms like Warp, Cage and Liquify take up much more processing power, and to not to waste that, Krita only updates those every three seconds.